makersacademy/chitter-challenge/README.md

 This was a weekend challenge where I was tasked to build a small lightweight twitter clone in Ruby.

 ## Aim
-My main focus for this project was to cement my knowledge gained during the week.
-As always, I approached this project in a test driven manner which allowed me to build my project with confidence when adding new features.
+My main focus for this weekend project was to further confirm my knowledge gained during the week.
+As always, I approached this project in a test driven manner which allowed me to build my project with confidence while adding new features.

 ## Live Site